-In another recent film, Paterson, a Japanese visitor (Masatoshi Nagase) to the protagonist’s home town likens poetry in translation to standing under a shower wearing a rain mac.
+In another contemporary film, Paterson, a Japanese visitor (Masatoshi Nagase) to the protagonist’s home town likens poetry in translation to standing under a shower wearing a rain mac.
 Nuance and beauty are lost.
 Misunderstanding is all too easy, which is one of the points on which humanity’s response to the aliens hinges in Arrival.
 Where some read weapon, others intend gift.

 Arrival’s lead character, Louise Banks (Amy Adams), starts communicating with the aliens via single written and vocalised words.
 They respond with the occasional guttural noise, but primarily with ideograms.
 The first breakthrough for Louise and her colleagues comes with the realisation that these ideograms are complex combinations of words and phrases, which form full sentences and paragraphs.

 The key discovery, however, comes when Louise alone encounters one of the aliens, nicknamed Costello.
 Where the linearity and structure of much human language is bound to time, Louise learns that the aliens’ language is non-linear.
 They are without the constraints of time as we perceive it.
 Her own fluency in their language unshackles Louise from the limitations of human time.
 With their language, she gains the ability to time travel, seeing into her own future and that of humankind.
 Past, present and future are simultaneously available to her.
-She is out of time.
+She is, in a sense, out of time.

 In a starkly different approach to time, the citizens of Aldous Huxley’s futuristic 1931 novel Brave New World are slaves to the clock.
 Their happiness depends on it, rigidly following a routine of work and pleasure, both physical and chemically induced.
 These are rarely chosen, usually prescribed.
 Humans are produced in batches, and effectively have battery lives.
-They are created to fill designated functions, their own chemicals harvested once their use-by-dates have passed and their bodies have been incinerated.
+They are created to fulfil designated functions, their own chemicals harvested once their use-by-dates have passed and their bodies have been incinerated.

-All of which cultural musing stirs up reflections on my own temporal conditioning and experience.
+All of which cultural musings stir up reflections on my own temporal conditioning and experience.
 From late 1999 to the end of 2014, I lived the life of a commuter.
 A daily four-hour, door-to-door round trip from home to office and back again.
 The same faces on the train, the same seat occupied.
 The same coffee routine.
 Days filled with meetings and largely pointless correspondence.
 An eating, vegetating and sleeping routine that was far from healthy until the weekend’s release.